 Lehigh Valley Book Festival Presents, David Pogue, How to Prepare for Climate Change in discussion with Dr. Gary G. DeLeo, Emeritus Professor of Physics at Lehigh University.

 Each ticket includes one copy of David's book, and a chance to win a gift card for $25.
 Click here to purchase your ticket.

 Session capacity is limited, do not delay!
-Your book may be picked up at Let's Play Books Bookstore during open hours prior to the event, or, can be picked up on Saturday, May 1, the day after the event at the Bethlehem Area Public Library during our Book Festival Closing (outdoor) event from 11 to 1 pm.
+Your book may be picked up at Let's Play Books Bookstore during open hours prior to the event or after.

 How to Prepare for Climate Change is a practical and comprehensive guide to surviving the greatest disaster of our time, from New York Times bestselling self-help author and beloved CBS Sunday Morning science and technology correspondent David Pogue.